Arizona Motorcycle Accidents and Dealing with the Insurance Company

 Posted on behalf of Phillips Law Group on Oct 16, 2009 in Auto Accidents

-One look at the statistics will tell the story regarding the risks involved with driving a motorcycle in Arizona.
+One look at the statistics will tell the story regarding the risks involved with driving a motorcycle in Phoenix.
 On average, almost 150 people are killed in motorcycle accidents every year and another 3,000 people are injured.
 Given the fact that these drivers and passengers are not protected by the body of a typical automobile, many of these injuries are quite severe.
 When a motorcycle accident occurs, almost everyone involved will at some point soon have to deal with an insurance company.
 Below is a brief overview of how to handle this process.

 1. File Your Claim

 After the accident and after you've given your police statement and obtained whatever medical attention you need, file your claim with your insurance company as soon as possible.
 This will at least get the process started in regards to your own coverage, and the sooner that gets moving the better off you'll likely be in the long run.
 Once this claim is filed, you need to prepare to handle the incoming questions that are sure to be on the way from the other party's insurance carrier.

 When you are in a motorcycle accident, you'll almost surely hear from a representative from the other party's insurance company.
 While these contacts will likely be civil and polite on the surface, you need to remember that these professionals are well schooled in the art of protecting their employers from financial liability.
 Therefore, almost any question you answer or any statement you provide could wind up harming your position.
 Instead of getting into any details, politely tell this representative that you'd like him or her to simply refer to the police report for a summary of how the accident occurred.

 3. Contact an Arizona Motorcycle Accident Attorney